google/gvisor/g3doc/proposals/gsoc-2021-ideas.md

 An `io_uring` request is effectively an opcode specifying the I/O operation to perform, and corresponding arguments.
-The opcodes and arguments closely relate to the the corresponding synchronous I/O syscall.
+The opcodes and arguments closely relate to the corresponding synchronous I/O syscall.
 In addition, there are some `io_uring`-specific arguments that specify things like how to process requests, how to interpret the arguments and communicate the status of the ring buffers.